 If you are still in the step of deciding what type of car to buy to suit your needs then check out our guide to helping you make that decision here.

 Build Your Car.
 Go to the manufacturer website and click on the model you want and then use their “Build & Price” tool to view and decide on what options you want in your car.
 This could be anything from all-wheel-drive to a touchscreen infotainment system with navigation.
 This also works for used cars as well.
 View what options are available and then make a note of what you want and find a used car that has those options.
+Make sure you know what else to look for when you are looking at cars.

 Check Pricing.
 Using car sites like Edmunds, Kelly Blue Book, or TrueCar will enable you to find the car’s market value price.
 That means that you can find the average of what others have paid for the same car so you can have that in your back pocket when you start negotiating price.